 Applying intelligent document processing to life insurance underwriting can help companies dramatically improve the process by largely taking humans out of the equation.
 With IDP, companies can create models to quickly categorize and extract data from reams of documents.

-Investment firms can take advantage of intelligent document processing for wealth management by using it to analyze financial documents.
+Investment firms with wealth management divisions can take advantage of financial services automation by using it to analyze financial documents.
 Normally, humans read financial statements and pore over investment data, manually extracting relevant data.
 IDP enables financial firms to automate the process, pulling out relevant data and normalizing it for insertion into data processing tools.
 The result is a dramatic improvement in speed, efficiency and accuracy.

 Investment firms often receive trade processing documents via email and in PDFs.
 They can use intelligent data processing tools to automate trade processing by extracting relevant unstructured data from these documents, and normalizing it for input into the firm’s digital management system, eliminating hours and hours of manual data processing.